MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

   - `[ServicePrincipalId <String>]`: key: id of servicePrincipal
   - `[SynchronizationJobId <String>]`: key: id of synchronizationJob
   - `[SynchronizationTemplateId <String>]`: key: id of synchronizationTemplate
-  - `[TokenIssuancePolicyId <String>]`: key: id of tokenIssuancePolicy
-  - `[TokenLifetimePolicyId <String>]`: key: id of tokenLifetimePolicy
   - `[UserId <String>]`: key: id of user

-KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: The collection of key credentials associated with the application Not nullable.
+KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>: The collection of key credentials associated with the application.
+Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Custom key identifier
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Key <Byte[]>]`: Value for the key credential.
 Should be a base 64 encoded value.
   - `[KeyId <String>]`: The unique identifier (GUID) for the key.
   - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Type <String>]`: The type of key credential; for example, 'Symmetric'.
   - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, 'Verify'.